richard-weinhold/pomato/docs/case_studies.rst

 .. literalinclude:: _static/files/de_doc.json
   :language: JSON

-As indicated in section :ref:`options` this will set-up pomato for a model clearing without a network representation ("copper plate") for the model horizon from hour 0 to 24.
+As indicated in section :ref:`sec-options` this will set-up pomato for a model clearing without a network representation ("copper plate") for the model horizon from hour 0 to 24.
 Additionally, plants where plant type is either "hydro_res" or "hydro_psp" are considered storages and plants of type "wind onshore", "wind offshore" or "solar" have an availability timeseries attached to them.